bitnami/charts/bitnami/kafka/README.md

 ## Upgrading

+### To 11.7.0

+The way to configure the users and passwords changed.
+Now it is allowed to create multiple users during the installation by providing the list of users and passwords.

+- `auth.jaas.clientUser` (string) -> deprecated  in favor of `auth.jaas.clientUsers` (array).
+- `auth.jaas.clientPassword` (string) -> deprecated  in favor of `auth.jaas.clientPasswords` (array).

 ### To 11.0.0

 The way to configure listeners and athentication on Kafka is totally refactored allowing users to configure different authentication protocols on different listeners.
 Please check the sections [Listeners Configuration](listeners-configuration) and [Listeners Configuration](enable-kafka-for-kafka-and-zookeeper) for more information.